 When it comes to retirees, the big question is how can reverse mortgage fundedness help retirees?
 Can a reverse mortgage factor into retirement planning?
 How does one fund their retirement?

-In Tools for Retirement Planning, Tom Davison wrote this about Steven Sass, a research economist at the Center for Retirement Research at Boston College who coined the phrase “Fundedness” as related to preparedness for retirement.
+In Tools for Retirement Planning, Tom Davison wrote this about Steven Sass.
+He is a research economist at the Center for Retirement Research at Boston College.
+Mr. Sass coined the phrase “Fundedness” as related to preparedness for retirement.

-In his recent research brief “Is Home Equity an Underutilized Retirement Asset?”
-Steven Sass observed that while “retirement planning generally focuses on the use of financial assets,” he finds that “home equity is the largest store of savings for most households entering retirement.”
-And indeed, “for many households, particularly those with less wealth, home equity is larger than financial assets.”
+His recent research brief is entitled “Is Home Equity an Underutilized Retirement Asset?”.
+In this brief, Steven Sass observed that retirement planning generally focuses on the use of financial assets.
+He also found that “home equity is the largest store of savings for most households entering retirement.”
+Similarly, for many households, particularly those with less wealth, home equity is larger than their financial assets.

-He defined the concept of how adequately funded a homeowner is for retirement and called it “Fundedness”.
-Fundedness reflects how well a family’s has funded their goals for the future and how their financial resources match those retirement needs and desires.
+Mr. Sass defined the concept of how adequately funded a homeowner is for retirement.
+He even gave it a name: “Fundedness”.
+Fundedness reflects how well a family’s has funded their goals for the future.
+Most noteworthy, it’s about understanding how their financial resources match those retirement needs and desires.

-To gain a better understanding of Fundedness, Mr. Sass analyzed home equity and financial wealth across households ages 65-69 for 2012 and expressed it in thousands of 2015 dollars.
+Mr. Sass analyzed home equity and financial wealth across households ages 65-69.
+This helped him gain a better understanding of Fundedness in 2015 dollars.

-He divided the universe into 3 segments: Well Funded, Constrained and Underfunded.
+He divided the universe into 3 segments.
+They are Well Funded, Constrained and Underfunded.
 If you look at the graph below, you can see how Mr. Sass broke out his segments.

-For mortgage companies looking to contact reverse mortgage prospects or get a listing of actual HECM loan holders for refinancing, contact Dataman Group Direct at 800.771.3282 or email the Dataman Group Team.
+Mortgage companies looking to contact reverse mortgage prospects can also get a listing of actual HECM loan holders for refinancing.

 To read more from the Dataman Group Direct Mortgage Marketing Blog – click HERE